 Furthermore, once police have made a demand for a breath or blood sample, the sample is required to be provided as soon as possible.
 If there is an unreasonable delay between the demand being made and you being provided the opportunity to provide a sample, it may be possible to argue that your Charter rights have been breached.
 If such an argument is successful, the court could rule that the results of the test cannot be used against you in court.

-A reform enacted by the Impaired Driving Act targets commonly used defences in impaired driving cases.
-Prior to the passage of the Act, the bolus drinking and intervening drinking defences could be relied on by people charged with impaired driving.
-The bolus drinking defence could be used by people who had consumed alcohol just prior to driving, and who could effectively argue that their BAC had not yet risen above the legal limit while they were driving.
+A reform enacted by the updated Impaired Driving Laws target commonly used defences in impaired driving cases.
+Prior to the passage of the updated impaired laws, the bolus drinking and intervening drinking defences could be relied on by people charged with impaired driving.
+The bolus drinking defence could be used by people who had consumed alcohol just prior to driving, and who could effectively argue that their Blood Alcohol Content (BAC) had not yet risen above the legal limit while they were driving.

 The intervening drink defence applied when alcohol was consumed by the driver between the time they were driving and the time they were tested.
 When relying on this defence, the accused argues that the results from the breathalyzer do not accurately reflect the driver’s level of impairment when driving.

-The Impaired Driving Act has eliminated the use of these defences by stipulating that it will be presumed that your BAC level within 2 hours of driving was your BAC level at the time of driving.
+The updated Criminal Code of Canada has eliminated the use of these defences by stipulating that it will be presumed that your BAC level within 2 hours of driving was your BAC level at the time of driving.
 Under the new law, the onus will be on the accused to demonstrate that the BAC results are inflated above the legal limit by post-driving drinking, which will require expert evidence.
 If an accused is successful in demonstrating this, the presumption will be rebutted.

 Drug-Impaired Driving Offences